The Health Benefits of Saunas

 After leaving the sauna, a shower will wash away the perspiration and prevent your body from reabsorbing the toxins you just perspired.
 Remember that the warm sauna lowers your blood pressure while cold water increases your blood pressure.
 Be careful not to create too much of a jump in either direction.
 Take a cool shower not a cold shower.

-Athletes commonly use saunas to promote healing and for pain relief, and doctors have long recommended sauns to patients suffering from painful bone, joint and muscle diseases.
+Athletes commonly use saunas to promote healing and for pain relief, and doctors have long recommended saunas to patients suffering from painful bone, joint, and muscle diseases.